FridrichPeter/maptiler/README.md

 ## What is a choropleth map?

 Before we get started, let’s explain what a choropleth map is to those who might not know.
 A choropleth map is a map that displays quantitative data values using a range of colors.
-Or, as more eloquently put by [Wikipedia](https://en.wikipedia.org/wiki/Choropleth_map):
+Or, as more eloquently put by [Wikipedia](https://en.wikipedia.org/wiki/Choropleth_map).
+You can visualize population density, number of breweries per square kilometre for example etc.

 >A choropleth map (from Greek χῶρος ("area/region") + πλῆθος ("multitude")) is a thematic map in which areas are shaded or patterned proportionally to the value of a particular variable measured for each area.
 Most often the variable is quantitative, with a color associated with an attribute value.
 Though not as common, it is possible to create a choropleth map with nominal data.
 Choropleth maps illustrate the value of a variable across the landscape with color that changes across the landscape within a particular geographic area.
 [1] A choropleth map is an excellent way to visualize how a measurement varies across a geographic area.

 ![map](https://github.com/FridrichPeter/maptiler/blob/main/images/map.png)
+[1]

 ## Prepare JSON data